marcgg/marcgg.github.com/_posts/2025-02-18-no-technical-project.md

 ### The problem with technical stories

-This is while having "technical stories" or "technical sprints" can help moving some topics forward, it often doesn't work properly for a few reasons.
+While having "technical stories" or "technical sprints" can help moving some topics forward, it often doesn't work properly for a few reasons.

 - Accepting that we have technical stories and business stories **enables shortcuts when building new features**.
 It leads to the mindset of "if it exists purely technical stories, we'll use them to fix our problems later", and then many technical topics that should be inherent to the creation of a feature become up for debate and maybe pushed back.
-- **We are comparing two widely different things**.
+- **It leads to comparing two widely different things**.
 If I'm a non-technical CEO and I have to chose between "Refactor this feature to align with best practices" and "Add social login to drive conversion up by 5%", I'm picking the second one every day.
-To make good decisions we need to look at options in a more effective way.
+To make good decisions we need to look at options with their business impact in mind.
 - Finally, **engineers are often tasked creating technical stories, but often struggle to do a good job at it.** This can be for many reasons.
-For instance they could be swamped by work coming from "business" stories... so the preparation work and framing end up subpar, making it even harder to get prioritised.
+They could be swamped by work coming from "business" stories... so the preparation work and framing ends up subpar, making it even harder to get prioritised.
 It could also be that they don't feel like preparing stories is part of their job and don't want to do it.
+It could also simply be a lack of experience doing it.

+Moving away from technical stories in different work streams allows for more interesting tradeoffs.

 ### Painting walls